pr0g/cmake-examples/installing/README.md

 Will take the built files and then _install_ (copy) them to the default system location.
 This is `/usr/local/lib/`, `usr/local/include/`, `usr/local/bin/` etc. on *nix/macOS and `C:\Program Files\<lib name>` on Windows (please see the [Windows](/examples/README.md#Windows) section in the miscellaneous part of the [examples](/examples/) README for more details on this).
 The `include`, `lib`, `bin` folders all exist as subdirectories inside the main folder.

+These locations are where CMake will actually look for libraries/packages when running the `find_package` command from a `CMakeLists.txt` file.

 The part I haven't yet mentioned

 ```bash
 --config Release
 ```

 Is to instruct which configuration to build when using Visual Studio solution files.
-In the `make` example, when we first generate the build files we must pick the build type (`-DCMAKE_BUILD_TYPE=DEBUG/RELEASE` etc. the default is `DEBUG`) but with Visual Studio multiple build type are generated and you can select them at build time using `--config`.
+In the `make` example, when we first generate the build files we must pick the build type (`-DCMAKE_BUILD_TYPE=DEBUG/RELEASE` etc. the default is `DEBUG`) but with Visual Studio multiple build types are generated and you can select them at build time using `--config`.
 I might be getting some of the exact details wrong here but it's likely not far from the truth.

 If you followed the above steps you should now have Google benchmark installed on your system.
 The incredibly useful thing once you've done this is now in your application you can simply use the `find_package` command to use `benchmark` as a dependency.